Kinetics of thermal Mott transitions in the Hubbard model: Interface-controlled domain growth

 After the initial nucleation period, the Mott clusters start to occupy contiguous areas and their growth is hindered.
-A quantity of central interest here is the volume fraction $\phi$ of the transformed phase.
-In our case, we are interested in the fraction $\phi_M$ of the Mott phase, which is already introduced in Fig.~\ref{fig:trace}(b) and is shown in Fig.~\ref{fig:phi_M}(a) as a function of time for varying depths of the temperature quench.
+A quantity of central interest here is the volume fraction of the transformed phase.
+In our case, we are interested in the fraction $\phi_M$ of the Mott phase, which is already introduced in Fig.~\ref{fig:trace}(b) and is shown in Fig.~\ref{fig:phi_M}(a) as a function of time for varying depths $\Delta T$ of the temperature quench.
 The standard model for the time dependence of the transformed volume fraction was developed by Kolmogorov, Johnson, Mehl, and Avrami (KJMA model) in the thirties~\cite{kolmogorov37,avrami39,avrami40,johnson39}.
 The KJMA model is a mean-field type theory for treating the impingement of clusters.
-To account for this effect, the KJMA introduced the concept of extended volume $V^e$, which is the volume occupied by the new phase {\em if} they can grow without being hindered by the presence of other nuclei.
+To account for this effect, KJMA introduced the concept of extended volume $V^e$, which is the volume occupied by the new phase {\em if} they can grow without being hindered by the presence of other nuclei.
 Let $dV_e = d\phi_e \mathcal{V}$ be the increase of the extended volume within a small time interval $dt$, and $\mathcal{V}$ is the fixed total volume of the system.
-The real volume $dV$ that is available for the growing nuclei is the fraction $ f = 1 - \phi$ of the extended volume, i.e. $dV/dV^e = d\phi/d\phi^e = f$.
+As a fraction $\phi$ of the system has been transformed to the new phase, the free-space available for cluster growth is a fraction $f = 1- \phi$ of the total volume.
+Consequently, the real volume increase $dV$ that is available for the growing nuclei is expected to be also the same fraction $ f = 1 - \phi$ of the extended volume, i.e. $dV/dV^e = d\phi/d\phi^e = f$.
 Integrating this equation leads to a relation between the fraction of the actual transformed volume and that of the extended one

 In the second expression, we have assumed a power-law growth of the extended volume and $K$ is a pre-factor proportional to the nucleation rate.
 This simple expression, also called the Avrami equation, has been widely used in the analysis of phase transformation experiments.
 It has been suggested that $n$ can be partitioned as $n = \alpha + d p$~\cite{christian75}, where $a$ depends on the nucleation rate ($\alpha = 0$ for existing nuclei, and $\alpha = 1$ for constant nucleation), $d$ is the spatial dimensions, and $p$ is related to the growth mechanism.
 Notably, $p = 1$ for interface-controlled growth, and $p = 1/2$ for diffusion controlled process.